FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 and, as far as I can tell, don't really justify their use of a 3rd order polynomial.
 That being said there is only one real zero and it does increase monotonically, so at least in the range over which it is defined there won't be drops at higher values.

-More notably the authors also don't provide any  error bars for their data.
+More notably the authors don't provide any  error bars for their data.
 Below is an example of what their estimate would look like with error bars and the 95% CI using both standard deviation and bootstrapping.